Heroic Military Academy: Early years

 Political turmoil broke out again in 1840.
 On July 13 of that year Gen. Jose Urrea bolted out of jail and led a rebellion against President Anastacio Bustamante, who was later imprisoned in the presidential residence.
 General Gabriel Valencia then ordered all troops loyal to the President to proceed at once to the city citadel.
 These included the cadets of the Military College under its then director Brigade General Pedro Conde, who was received by Gen. Valencia and sent a delegation of cadets to the citadel.
-The College delegation then moved to a church where they fought anti-Bustamante troops, which resulted in two wounded cadets (Juan Rico and Antonio Groso), the former later died of his wounds sustained.
+The college delegation then moved to a church where they fought anti-Bustamante troops, which resulted in two wounded cadets (Juan Rico and Antonio Groso), the former later died of his wounds sustained.
 On the 16th President Bustamante left his residence and Gen. Vicente Filisola arrived at the church premises.
 On that night, when an armistice was made, the attempted coup was already over.

 The next year, it relocated to the Chalpultepec Castle in Mexico City.
-This castle was, in 6 years time, during the Mexican War, a place where 5 cadets and an officer in the faculty died in defense of the Mexican nation, and it gained the Heroic designation.
-After a few years, the College relocated to the Inquisition Palace and later to San Lucas.
+This castle was, in six years time, during the Mexican War, a place where 5 cadets and an officer in the faculty died in defense of the Mexican nation, and it gained the Heroic designation.
+After a few years, the college relocated to the Inquisition Palace and later to San Lucas.

-In 1846, the College's only naval director, Graduate Ship Captain Francisco Garcia began his duties as College Commandant, a duty lasting until 1847.
+In 1846, the college's only naval director, Graduate Ship Captain Francisco Garcia began his duties as College Commandant, a duty lasting until 1847.
 A sudden rebellion by the Corps of Cadets happened during his tenure.

-The Niños Héroes
+The

 The following year (1847), during the first term of Col. José Mariano Monterde Segura as commandant, the Mexican–American War reached Mexico City and the Military Academy.
 On September 11 cadets of the Academy were involved in fighting on the Condress Estate.
 On September 13 Chapultepec Castle and its surroundings became the site of the historic Battle of Chapultepec.
 Its Mexican Army defenders, under the leadership of Nicolás Bravo, former President of the Republic and a veteran of the war of independence, included about 200 members of the Corps of Cadets, aged between 13 and 19.
-At the end of the battle five cadets - Juan Escutia (who reportedly leapt to his death wrapped in the Flag of Mexico), Agustin Melgar, Francisco Marquez, Fernando Montes de Oca, and Vicente Suárez; plus faculty member Lieutenant Juan de la Barrera - all refused to retreat and died in a final stand as the "young heroes" of Academy legend.
+At the end of the battle five cadets – Juan Escutia (who reportedly leapt to his death wrapped in the Flag of Mexico), Agustin Melgar, Francisco Marquez, Fernando Montes de Oca, and Vicente Suárez – and faculty member Lieutenant Juan de la Barrera all refused to retreat and died in a final stand as the "young heroes" of Academy legend.
 An unknown proportion of the other cadets became casualties or prisoners during the earlier stages of the battle.